gobcn/ZenPacks.BCN.Ubiquiti/README.rst

 * SS MAC Address - MAC address for the SS
 * Product - A string to describe SS model
 * FW version - SS firmware version
+* SS Distance - Distance to the SS in Meters or Kilometers
+* Discovery - Indicates whether discovery is enabled or disabled on the SS
-* Status - Custom status field for Up/Down status of SU
+* Status - Custom status field for Up/Down status of SS
 * Monitored - true/false to enable/disable monitoring
 * Locking - component locking settings

-The following graphs are provided for the Subscriber Units:
+The following graphs are provided for the Subscriber Stations:

 * Throughput